arborist-mendelu/dynatree/README.md

 # DYNATREE

-The repository contains script required to process and visialize data obtained as a part of the ERC CZ project DYNATREE - Tree Dynamics: Understanding of Mechanical Response to Loading.
+The repository contains script required to process and visualize data obtained as a part of the ERC CZ project DYNATREE - Tree Dynamics: Understanding of Mechanical Response to Loading.

 ![FFT spectrum of the pull-release test](images/solara.png)